top of page

 Habitat

 The site has been abandoned for many years and as a result the pond is seriously degraded and the rest of the site is overgrown.
-Nonetheless, with appropriate management and restoration, the site has the potential to provide a wildlife refuge within the largely arable landscape which is inhospitable to wildlife.
+Nonetheless, with appropriate management and restoration, the site has the potential to provide a wildlife refuge within the largely arable landscape which is inhospitable to wildlife, and work to achieve this has begun

 Habitat Management